Baby Steps (video game): Reception

-Baby Steps received "generally favorable" reviews, according to review aggregator Metacritic.
-Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 71% of critics.
-In Japan, four critics from Famitsu gave the game a total score of 31 out of 40.
+Baby Steps received "generally favorable" reviews, according to review aggregator site Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 73% of critics.

 Kyle Orland from Ars Technica wrote that the game can be "punishing, unforgiving, tedious, and enraging" at times.
-However, he noted that player progression are entirely defined by their understanding the game's mechanics and controls, and the game created "moments of the most genuinely satisfying sense of achievement I can remember having in modern gaming".
-He compared Baby Steps to Death Stranding and Foddy's previous games, describing it as an "wonderfully surreal, unique game".
+However, he noted that player progression is entirely defined by players' understanding the game's mechanics and controls, and the game created "moments of the most genuinely satisfying sense of achievement I can remember having in modern gaming".
+He compared Baby Steps to Death Stranding and Foddy's previous games, describing it as a "wonderfully surreal, unique game".
 Travis Northup from IGN wrote that "despite centering itself around intentionally awkward controls, it has a deceptive level of depth that made me eager to master it".
-While he noted that the game can be difficult, most of its most frustrating challenges were optional, and he "couldn’t really get too mad" at the game because he "voluntarily subjected" himself to completing them.
+While he noted that the game can be difficult, most of its most frustrating challenges were optional, and he "couldn't really get too mad" at the game because he "voluntarily subjected" himself to completing them.
 Polygons Giovanni Colantonio described Baby Steps as 2025's "funniest game", praising its slapstick comedy.
 He noted that despite the game's wacky premise, it was also a "sincere dissection of manhood and the societal pressures it creates".

 Writing for GamesRadar, Luke Kemp felt that Baby Steps was much more accessible than Foddy's previous games, though he noted that certain segments of the game were significantly more infuriating than the overall experience.
 He added that the game camera did not adequately inform the player of Nate's surroundings.
 In a more negative review, Charles Harte from Game Informer noted that Baby Steps was a game designed for streamers, as it was funnier watching the game instead of playing it.
 While he understood the direction the game was going for, he found that the overall experience to be "annoying and grating" and largely unenjoyable.